badger hide

 If you are bringing food and drink please be sure that the food is in containers and not in packets that rustle e.g. crisps and biscuits, and mobile phones should be switched off.

 Please note that this is a hide rental.
-The hide holds two people comfortably but I am unable to give a workshop because of social distancing We will talk through settings etc on arrival but you will be in the hide by yourself.
+We will talk through settings etc on arrival but you will be in the hide by yourself.

-The typical length of the workshop is six hours and starts after dark, March to November.
+The typical length of the workshop is six hours and starts after dark, from the begining of February to the end of December.
 Start times vary and you can stay in the hide for as long as you like.
 Please note waiting for the badgers to show can be a lengthy and frustrating period.

 Badgers are nocturnal: they sleep during the day and are active at night.
 They emerge from their sett in the evening to play, socialise and forage.
 Unfortunately for the photographer, they don’t come out at the same time every time.